A mathematical model of the Mafia game: Model

 Before proceeding to mathematics, we need to write down our arbitrarily chosen rules of the Mafia game.
 Some assumptions are made to simplify the model, others purely for convenience.
 Note that this Section is only a hand-waving transition from the real-life game to its mathematical model.

 \begin{itemize} \item The game needs $n$ players and one more person to coordinate it. \item At the beginning players are randomly divided into ($n-m$) citizens and $m$ mafia members. \item Mafia members know the identity of each other, citizens --- only their own. \item There are two alternating phases, day and night, which together comprise a turn. \item During day, there are two consecutive subphases: \begin{itemize} \item Debate.
 Everyone still alive can say anything related to accusing or defending. \item Voting.
-Everyone has exactly one vote, who he wants to lynch.
-The player who gets the highest number of votes is eliminated (in case of a tie, a random 'winner' is eliminated). \end{itemize} \item During the night: \begin{itemize} \item Mafia jointly decides who they want to kill (eliminate). \end{itemize} \item The game continues until there is only one group (either the citizens or the mafia) left.
+Everyone has one vote for who should be lynched.
+The player who gets the highest number of votes is eliminated (in case of a tie, a random 'winner' is eliminated).
+The victim's faction is revealed. \end{itemize} \item During the night: \begin{itemize} \item Mafia jointly decides who they want to kill (eliminate). \end{itemize} \item The game continues until there is only one group (either the citizens or the mafia) left.
 That group wins. \end{itemize}

 Stated briefly, during the day one player is eliminated (either a citizen or a mafia member) whereas during the night the mafia kills one citizen.
 Consequently, during a single turn the possible transitions are: $(n,m)\rightarrow(n-2,m)$ and $(n,m)\rightarrow(n-2,m-1)$.
-Their probabilities, in principle, depend on $n$, $m$ and the course of the play (i.e. previous discussions and votings).
+Their probabilities, in principle, depend on $n$, $m$ and the course of the play (i.e. previous debates and votings).
 To start with, we need to get rid of the psychological aspect, restricting ourselves only to strategic and probabilistic parts of the Mafia game.
 It is a coarse approximation, as psychology plays an essential role in the Mafia game.
 Nevertheless, even such a bare model has interesting properties.
-Moreover, we want to neglect the discussion phase as it is extremely difficult to formalize in a meaningful and useful way.
+Moreover, we want to neglect the debate phase as it is extremely difficult to formalize in a meaningful and useful way.

 Now, let's make a hand-waving argument why the transition probability depends only on the current state $(n,m)$.
-Consider the scenario, in which players are lynched at random, that is
+Consider the scenario, in which players are lynched at random.
+The lynching victim is a member of the mafia with probability $m/n$, so

-Let's denote by $w(n,m)$ the mafia-winning chance, induced by the above transition probabilities.
+Let's denote by $w(n,m)$ the mafia-winning chance with random lynchings, induced by the above transition probabilities.